hyweljohnllewellyn/hywelme/_posts/2023-05-08-kia-niro-ev-3-month-honest-ownership-review-good-bad-uk.md

 ---

 ## Introduction
-In this review, I will discuss what is good and bad about the Kia Niro Ev 2023 model after more than three months of ownership.
+In this review, I will discuss what is good and bad about the Kia Niro EV 2023 model after more than three months of ownership.

 I will also mention charging.
 Spoiler alert, by far the cheapest way and the thing that makes the EV feasible is charging at home using [Octopus Energy Intelligent Tariff](https://share.octopus.energy/neat-bee-361).